TIBCOSoftware/tp-helm-charts/docs/workshop/dp-cluster/eks/README.md

 ## Tooling specific variables
+export DP_TIBCO_HELM_CHART_REPO=https://tibcosoftware.github.io/tp-helm-charts # location of charts repo url
+## If you want to use same domain for services and user apps
+export DP_DOMAIN=dp1.aws.example.com # domain to be used
+## If you want to use different domain for services and user apps [OPTIONAL]
-export DP_TIBCO_HELM_CHART_REPO=https://tibcosoftware.github.io/tp-helm-charts # location of charts repo url export DP_DOMAIN=dp1.aws.example.com # domain to be used export DP_MAIN_INGRESS_CONTROLLER=alb # name of aws load balancer controller export DP_EBS_ENABLED=true # to enable ebs storage class export DP_STORAGE_CLASS=ebs-gp3 # name of ebs storge class
+export DP_DOMAIN=services.dp1.aws.example.com # domain to be used for services and capabilities export DP_APPS_DOMAIN=apps.dp1.aws.example.com # optional - apps dns domain if you want to use different IC for services and apps export DP_MAIN_INGRESS_CONTROLLER=alb # name of aws load balancer controller export DP_EBS_ENABLED=true # to enable ebs storage class export DP_STORAGE_CLASS=ebs-gp3 # name of ebs storge class